 - Availability monitoring – This type of monitoring performs a check against the environment to make sure that it's available at all times.
 If the check fails, the Microsoft Service Engineering team is immediately notified.

 - Health monitoring – In addition to availability checks, some basic health checks must be performed.
 These health checks span various components, such as Application Object Server (AOS), Batch Framework, Data Management Framework, Microsoft Azure SQL, and Management Reporter.
 These checks are done based on multiple data sources, such as the telemetry that is collected from the environments, checks that are done by a watchdog service that continuously monitors the environment, and CPU counters and other system-level counters that the environment emits.
 Some health checks are self-healing and are mitigated immediately.
 However, other health checks are reported to the Microsoft Service Engineering team for investigation.

 When a user reports an issue, you can use various tools in LCS for troubleshooting.
 The rich set of telemetry data helps you build a storyboard view that shows what that user and other users were doing when the issue was reported.
 In addition to user activity tracking, a rich set of SQL data is available for performance troubleshooting.

 Analytics is another critical use case for the telemetry data that is collected.
 Currently, only Microsoft can perform analytics, so that it can gauge and understand feature usage and performance through Microsoft Power BI.

-For a managed cloud service such as Dynamics 365 for Finance and Operations, Microsoft is responsible for actively monitoring the health of production environments at all times.
+For a managed cloud service such as Finance and Operations, Microsoft is responsible for actively monitoring the health of production environments at all times.
 If a customer's environment is affected by an issue, the Microsoft Service Engineering team is immediately alerted.
 The team will start to investigate the issue and will work with you to find a resolution.
 However, you're responsible for proactively or reactively monitoring and troubleshooting the health of non-production environments.